Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 Premise: "No Paupers pay rates" - Universal negative proposition
 Conclusion: "Therefore no paupers are electors"

+### Dissecting a syllogism

-"All English silver coins are coined at tower hill" "All sixpences are english silver coins;"
+"All English silver coins are coined at tower hill;" "All sixpences are english silver coins;"
-"Therefore all sixpences are coined at tower hi"
+"Therefore all sixpences are coined at tower hill;"
+- 3 terms/classes
+	- English silver coins
+	- Six pences
+	- Things coined at tower hill